Click here to read The Second is the Rhythm of Reality, and Life Dances to its Beat

 $$t\propto\frac{M_{Pl}}{T^2}$$

-We said protons and neutrons are set in the universe when it has cooled in its expansion to 1MeV.
+We said protons and neutrons are set in the universe when it has cooled in its expansion to about 1MeV.
 We have

 $$t\propto\frac{2.4E18GeV}{(1E-3GeV)^2}=2.4E24GeV^{-1}$$